-Prerequisite(s): BIO 1105, 1305; and either BIO 1106, 1306 or BIO 1406; and upper-level standing; or consent of instructor.
+Prerequisite(s): Either BIO 1105 and 1305, or BIO 1405; and either BIO 1106 and 1306, or BIO 1406; and upper-level standing; or consent of instructor.

 Vertebrate physiology in a comparative evolutionary context.
 Emphasis on general principles, with unique examples supplied from all major vertebrate taxa.